protestContest/Cassette/README.md

 let x = if y == nil do 0 else y + 1 end
 ```

 `cond` evaluates a list of conditions until one is true, then evaluates that condition's consequent.
-The special condition `else` always evaluates to true in a cond block.

 ```
 cond do